 The automatic protection of the original layout designs of electrical circuits within; integrated circuits, computer chips, semiconductor's, and computer reliant equipment.
 IP Australia defines a circuit layout as the two-dimensional representation of the three-dimensional location of electronic components within an integrated circuit.
 A circuit layout right is automatically assigned upon the date which the original plan or design is created.
 It is therefore not necessary to apply for circuit layout right protection, as this is automatically granted.
 However, if an issue were to come into contention, the onus of proof is placed on the inventor of the circuit layout right to prove that they were the original developers of the invention.
 An owner of a circuit layout right has the exclusive right's to copy the layout in material form, make integrated circuits from the layout and exploit the circuit layout commercially within Australia.
 Company A were the first to draw a two-dimensional representation of the three-dimensional location of electronic components within the circuit layout of a new computer reliant heart pacemaker.
 So long as it can be proven that they were the first to document this invention, Company A will be automatically granted circuit layout rights over the invention.

-Trademarks are classified according to the categories of the goods or services that they fall under.
-When applying to register a trademark it is important to identify the classes of the goods and / or services that are to be covered.
+Trade marks are classified according to the categories of the goods or services that they fall under.
+When applying to register a trade mark it is important to identify the classes of the goods and / or services that are to be covered.
 The IP Australia Classification Search Database can be used to determine the appropriate classes of goods and / or services that an idea is best related to.
-Australia uses the ‘Nice Classification System’, which is an internationally recognized system that is used to group different types of goods and services into distinct classes.
+Australia uses the ‘Nice Classification System’, which is an internationally recognised system that is used to group different types of goods and services into distinct classes.
 The Nice system divides goods and services into 45 separate classes.
-This ultimately determines the extent of trademark filing fees, as fees are calculated on a per class basis.
-The list of 45 separate classes can be accessed through the World Intellectual Property Database (WIPO).
-Link: goo.gl/K1bblz.
+This ultimately determines the extent of trade mark filing fees, as fees are calculated on a per class basis.
+The list of 45 separate classes can be accessed through the World Intellectual Property Database WIPO.

 A computer patent is a patent application or granted patent that claims subject matter related to computers, for example, hardware components, software, or design integration.
 Computer patents generally comprise patentable subject matter around the world, unless the patent claims relate to computer software being used to execute a simple business process, such as one that could otherwise be carried out using pen and paper.
 Computer / IT related patents are the most filed upon subject matter in the world, with many of the world's highest filers of patent applications being involved in the electronics industry.
 Patent claims in computer patents are often phrased in terms of code, software applications, processes carried out by a computer, hardware, a computer or server or even an entire system comprising server and client devices.

 A construction patent is a patent that can protect aspects relating to various forms construction, including residential, commercial or high-rise construction.
-This is very similar to a Civil Engineering Patent.
+This is very similar to a civil engineering patent.
 Construction patents can relate to a wide variety of items including tools or processors that may be used in the construction of buildings, as well as the configuration and/or layout of particular modular construction types, or even protecting novel and inventive features around the configuration of the buildings themselves.
 Construction patterns can also protect a novel and inventive series of process steps carried out in assembling a construction.
-An example of a construction patent application is US 2004/0103601: https://www.google.com.au/patents/US20040103601?dq=Modular+construction+arrangement&cl=en This patent relates to a “Building structure and modular construction method”.
-It’s claims protect:

 A consumer product is an item that is consumed consistently in quantities of high turnover and relatively low cost, and can range from edible items, disposable items, drinks, appliances, hardware, toys, electronics including mobile phones and game players, over the counter medications, medical equipment, toiletries, sporting equipment, and fast moving consumer goods.
 A consumer good patent is a patent having claims that are focussed on covering innovative aspects of fast turnover consumable products.
 Such a patent allows companies and entrepreneurs to benefit financially from their bright ideas and investment in innovation.
 Consumer product patents are the granted form of applications which can relate to technologies as diverse as rehydration drink compositions (GatoradeTM), dental straighteners, a children's toys.
 These technologies are covered by patent claims to specific compositions, devices, treatments and processes.
-Ideally, a Consumer Product patent should be filed by a patent attorney with wide ranging industry experience in fast moving consumer goods.
-A great example of a consumer product patent is AU9159891 http://worldwide.espacenet.com/publicationDetails/biblio?FT=D&date=19920817&DB=EPODOC&locale=en_EP&CC=AU&NR=9159891A&KC=A&ND=4 COMPOSITIONS AND METHODS FOR ACHIEVING IMPROVED PHYSIOLOGICAL RESPONSE TO EXERCICE AU 9159891 This invention relates to novel compositions and methods which can be used as a blood substitute to ameliorate adverse physiological effects of blood loss.
-The novel compositions comprise fluids containing water, electrolytes, glycerol, and additional energy sources.
-The AU patent covering this invention has four independent claim sets which include claims to: 1.
-A fluid composition 2.
-A dehydrated, powder, or concentrate composition which can be reconstituted with water to form a drinkable composition containing electrolytes and other constituents 3.
-A beverage comprising water and electrolytes, and further comprising an amino acid in a specific defined range.
-Numerous embodiments of the invention are described in the Description section of the patent specification to support the claims.
+Ideally, a consumer product patent should be filed by a patent attorney with wide ranging industry experience in fast moving consumer goods.

 A registrable design refers to new and distinctive features such as shape, pattern or ornamentation that make a product unique.
 Designs may be registered in order to protect a product that has potential commercial use.
 A design may be registered in Australia as long as it is both new to the world and distinctive.
 It is important to note the distinction between design registration and copyright.
 Copyright provides protection for the original work until it is industrially applied (more than 50 items sold or hired), after which design protection is required.
 Furthermore, designs that have previously been publically disclosed may not be considered new and distinctive.
 It is therefore important to register a design before it is commercialised in order to receive design protection.
 Speedo registered the design of its ‘Fastskin Suit’ due to the innovative nature of its streamlined design.